nadunz/Data-Reporting-Webapp-of-Smart-Breathalysers/README.md

   - Then run `node cases_seeder.js` @ seed folder

 ## Google API Key
-   - You have to get `Google Map API Key` & use it to 32 line index.js @ route folder
+   - You have to get `Google Map API Key` & use it to 31 line of index.js @routes folder